Dungeon Souls

-Dungeon Souls is a roguelike adventure video game developed by Lamina Studios, and published by Black Shell Media.
+Dungeon Souls is a roguelike adventure video game developed by Lamina Studios, and published by Plug In Digital.
 The game was released on July 7, 2015 for Microsoft Windows in Early Access.
 Players select from one of 6 characters and travel throughout the game vanquishing enemies, slaying monsters, and collecting items.

 Gameplay

 Dungeon Souls is a strategic real-time monster slaying and dungeon crawling adventure set in a retro, pixelated world.
 The game puts players in control of one of six playable characters, with the goal of traversing vast dungeons.
 After selecting a character, the player is thrust in the game world and is encouraged to activate all of the seals the sprawling dungeon before being led to the floor down to the next dungeon.
 On their adventure, players must defeat many different types of enemies, ranging from slimes, to skeletons and deadly traps.
 The game has permadeath, so when the player dies in the game, there is no option to respawn.